Montana/travis-ibmz-day/README.md

-# IBM Z Day 2021
+# IBM Z Day 2021:

-Travis CI + IBM Z (IBM Z Day) Project.

-The purpose of this project is to show the ease of use and implementation of IBM Z into Travis CI projects.
+The purpose of this project is to show the ease of use and implementation of IBM Z into Travis CI projects, in order to do so, we will be doing the following:

-* Using s390x (Z)
+* Using s390x (Z) in our Travis build
 * Breadth-first search in Python I wrote
 * Depth-first search in Python I wrote
 * Show the simplicity of implementation on 1 side (the first `.travis.yml` file we will build)